 Minimum: 5 Mbps upload and download

-⭐️ Keep in mind, the routers included in the Onsite kit are equipped with a 4G SIM card as a fallback internet option in case venue internet goes down or is unavailable.
+⭐️ Keep in mind, the routers included in the Webex Events Onsite kit are equipped with a 4G SIM card as a fallback internet option in case venue internet goes down or is unavailable.

 If you're working with an AV company to produce video at your hybrid event, they may provide their own internet solution, and each one may have a specific speed requirement.
 Work with your AV company to determine their needs.

-If your AV company is simply providing production hardware and services, and streaming will be through Webex Events Streaming by Restream, refer to the guidelines above.
+If your AV company is simply providing production hardware and services, and streaming will be through Webex Events Streaming by Restream, refer to the guidelines previously mentioned.

-If you haven't contracted an AV company yet and you're ready to select a venue, ask the venue about their internet capabilities and pricing before you sign the contract.
-The recommendations below are based on customer feedback.
+If you haven't contracted an AV company yet, and you're ready to select a venue, ask the venue about their internet capabilities and pricing before you sign the contract.
+The following recommendations are based on customer feedback.
 Your exact needs may be lower or higher depending on the size of your event and the AV company you choose:

 Webex Events offline functionality

 Event App/Mobile App

 If internet connectivity goes down or becomes unavailable, the Web App won't work for attendees.
 Many Webex Events features will still work on Mobile in a degraded state.

 Anything that relies on an internet connection, such as an external link, an embedded video on a Sponsor profile, or a downloadable PDF won't be available.
 Most text aspects of the event such as Agenda information, speaker and sponsor profiles, and the Overview will still be visible if attendees need information.
 Fully online or user interaction elements such as live streams, the Game feature, and the Wall feature won't work, and some images may not load.